 With the commercialization of agriculture former farmers had become farm workers.
 How different their lives were from the primitive farm families who had lived as cohesive units, who had now lost more than an earlier version of farming or, for that matter, an earlier version of a pastime like golf.
-The question regarding golf's origins is altered at its core: Instead of "Where did golf come written tongue, we will take license with these pairs of letters and let the reader draw his or her own conclusions.
+The question regarding golf's origins is altered at its core: Instead of "Where did golf come from?" it becomes "Why golf?"
+We suddenly realize we know almost nothing about pre-literate times.